laurencedorman/js-tools/packages/cli/README.md

 }
 ```

-This command starts the dev envrionment.
+This command starts the dev environment.

 - build